-As at 31 March 2022 the Council had useable reserves/receipts of £44.007 million for capital expenditure purposes (Earmarked Reserves £11.729 million, Capital Programme Reserve £12.004 million, Developers' Contributions and Community Infrastructure Levy £12.378 million, Capital Grants Unapplied £2.001 million and Capital Receipts Reserve £5.895 million).
+As at 31 March 2023 the Council had useable reserves/receipts of £39.856 million for capital expenditure purposes (Housing Acquisitions and Development Reserve £8.278 million, Capital Programme Reserve £9.808 million, Developers' Contributions and Community Infrastructure Levy £12.640 million, Capital Grants Unapplied £2.944 million and Capital Receipts Reserve £6.186 million).
 These reserves may be supplemented by loans raised under Prudential Borrowing, grants, new capital receipts and contributions from the revenue accounts.

-The approved original capital expenditure budget for 2022/23 is £42.074 million, including £24.900 million of schemes to be funded from Housing Revenue Account resources.
-The estimated total resources for 2022/23 will be sufficient to finance the Council's planned expenditure.
+The approved original capital expenditure budget for 2023/24 is £42.641 million, including £27.610 million of schemes to be funded from Housing Revenue Account resources.
+The estimated total resources for 2023/24 will be sufficient to finance the Council's planned expenditure.

 In February 2017, the Council approved a strategy to invest in commercial property.
 The strategy set out a £30 million fund and an intention to invest within the District for the purpose of economic redevelopment, support and regeneration, and income generation.
-The timing of prospective purchases is not known, and so the original budgets do not currently allow for any of this expenditure.
-In December 2017, the Council approved a strategy to invest in residential property, giving the Council the opportunity to become a private sector landlord with the benefit of a proven track record in rental property management.
+Following a number of successful acquisitions and the development of the Platinum Jubilee Business Park, the level of approved investment was increased by £20 million, to £50 million, in December 2022.
+The timing of prospective purchases is not known and so the original budgets currently allow for expenditure on committed schemes.
+In December 2017, the Council also approved a strategy to invest up to £10 million in residential property, giving it the opportunity to become a private sector landlord with the benefit of a proven track record in rental property management.
 The financing of the future capital expenditure in relation to the roll-out of both investment strategies will be an appropriate mix of use of capital reserves, internal and prudential borrowing.